Spl status for all backward states if non-BJP alliance comes to power at Centre: Nitish | Politics

 - India

-Bihar Chief Minister Nitish Kumar on Thursday said that special category status will be granted to ''all the backward states'' if the united opposition that he seeks to build comes to power at the Centre.
+Bihar Chief Minister Nitish Kumar, who is trying to forge ''opposition unity'' after walking out of the NDA, on Thursday promised special category status, which he has been demanding for his state, to ''all backward states''.

-The JD(U) leader made the remark in reply to a query from journalists on the sidelines of a function here.
+Kumar, the JD(U)'s de facto leader who had snapped ties with the BJP last month accusing it of trying to break his party, made the averment here in reply to a query from journalists on the sidelines of a function.

-''If we get an opportunity to form the next government, all the backward states will be granted the special category status.
-There is no reason why it cannot be done,'' said Kumar, who snapped ties with the BJP and joined the seven-party 'Mahagathbandhan' (Grand Alliance) comprising RJD, Congress and the Left.
+''If we get a chance to form the next government at the Centre, all backward states will get special category status.
+There is no reason why it cannot be done,'' said Kumar, who is now ruling the state as part of a seven-party coalition that comprises RJD, Congress and the Left.

+Notably, Kumar has been demanding special status for Bihar, citing loss of revenue and mineral wealth upon creation of Jharkhand, for nearly two decades.
+He has on many occasions shown the willingness to ''support any government at the Centre'' that fulfilled the demand.

+The JD(U) leader, who last week met many key political figures opposed to the BJP in Delhi, also took a jibe at his former ally for weaning away legislators belonging to the Congress in Goa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)